 The kids had almost unlimited access to toys that would get strewn around the house.
 So we decided to reduce the access to toys they had at any one time in a toy box and rotate them, keeping the rest in a cupboard.

 We also took out the excess personal items we had around several rooms and removed unnecessary furniture that made the place look cluttered.
 Overall, it gave more light, space, and a more neutral appeal to the house.

 The result is that you no longer have to worry about rushing back from work to tidy up or spend time on your weekend cleaning up for hours.

-As a whole there feels like less pressure because you know the house looks good and has a better chance of attracting a buyer.
-This ends in a less stressful and more zen selling experience.
+There is less pressure because you know the house looks good and has a better chance of attracting a buyer.
+This ends in a less stressful and more zen-selling experience.